mn5hk/mn5hk/README.md

 - 👋 Hi, I am a Ph.D. candidate at ITC, currently working on altimetry and NASA/CNES SWOT mission applications to study river discharge and coastal processes.
-My current study regions are the North Sea region and the Greater Horn of Africa.
-I have a double masters degree in water engineering and have prior experience working in the domain of water management, disaster risk reduction, and remote sensing applications.
+- 📌 My current study regions are the North Sea region (northern Europe) and the Greater Horn of Africa (Eastern Africa).
+- 🎓 I have a double masters degree in water engineering and have prior experience working in the domain of water management, disaster risk reduction, and remote sensing applications.
 - 📫 Reach me on twitter [@mn5hk](www.twitter.com/mn5hk)